payzeio/laravel-payze/README.md

 ### Card Tokens Table

-The name of the table in the database, which is used to store all of the saved card tokens.
+The name of the table in the database, which is used to store all the saved card tokens.

 ### API Key